 .

-b- the soft-core Salafists: These make up the larger group who choose to follow their preachers out of affection and trust without exploring the details of their perspectives.
+a-the hard-core Salafists: These are true followers of Salafi scholars who actually read religious text, study school of thoughts and actively involved within different Salafi parties.
+It seems that many of them will support their leaders endorsement of Aboul Fotouh.b- the soft-core Salafists: These make up the larger group who choose to follow their preachers out of affection and trust without exploring the details of their perspectives.
 Most of the main Salafi constituents fall under this category.
 For them, Salafism is a general loose term that means embracing literalism as a way to achieve religiosity without venturing into details.
 How they will choose their candidate?
 Will they follow Salafists parties and back Aboul Fotouh?
 Possibly yes, though not necessarily.

 .